MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 #### Admin console and authentication flow

 - The admin console lives at `/admin` (aliases `/admin/envelopes` and detail pages under `/admin/envelopes/{id}`) and shares the same bearer authentication scheme as the JSON admin API.
 Every request must include `Authorization: Bearer <Telemetry__Admin__ApiKey>`.
+- Browser workflow: navigating to `/admin` without an Authorization header now redirects to `/admin/login` with a guided prompt.
+Paste the current admin API key into the form to mint a short-lived, HttpOnly session cookie.
+When the key rotates or the cookie is cleared, the login page surfaces a clear status banner (for example, “session expired — enter the current key”).
 - Because standard browsers cannot add custom Authorization headers, terminate traffic behind a reverse proxy that injects the header for trusted operators.
 Example snippets:
   - **Nginx**